Written by Leslie T. Cooper, MD & DeLisa Fairweather, PhD

 Am I at a greater risk of heart failure with “chronic myocarditis”?

 A: Not necessarily.
 Patients are at a risk for heart failure during acute and chronic myocarditis, but for different reasons.
-For example, patients may be at heightened risk for heart failure during “acute myocarditis” because of the release of cytokines (which are immune signaling proteins) that adversely effect cardiac function, but at risk for heart failure during “chronic myocarditis” more because of poor cardiac function due to myocardial scarring 5.
+For example, patients may be at heightened risk for heart failure during “acute myocarditis” because of the release of cytokines (which are immune signaling proteins) that adversely affect cardiac function, but at risk for heart failure during “chronic myocarditis” more because of poor cardiac function due to myocardial scarring 5.

 How is chronic myocarditis treated?